 of medical and spiritual support, but availability of the presence of one who cares."

-of Ministry.
+Institute.
 "The most impressive part from the lecturers is the constant effort in

 making the courses very practical and relevant to the student's area of specialization."

 Rev. Olaleye graduated in 2011 with a master's in pastoral ministry with a concentration